Last Updated on May 4, 2026

 Because this fix involves the Windows Registry, it is always a good idea to create a quick backup before making changes.
 While the steps below are safe, the Registry is the “brain” of your computer, and having a backup ensures you can easily revert changes if you make a mistake.

-Press the Windows Key + R on your keyboard to open the Run dialog box.
-Type regedit and hit Enter.
-If a User Account Control prompt appears, click Yes.
+Start by pressing the Windows Key + R on your keyboard to open the Run dialog box.
+Type regedit into the text field and hit Enter to launch the utility.
+If a User Account Control prompt appears asking for permission, simply click Yes to continue.

 Once the Registry Editor is open, you need to find the specific folder that controls how your desktop looks.
-Use the left-hand sidebar to navigate to the following path:
+Use the left-hand sidebar to navigate through the folders, or paste the following path directly into the address bar at the top:

 HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics

 Look for the value named IconSpacing in the right-hand pane.
-This controls the horizontal distance between icons.
-Double-click it and change the value to the Windows default of -1125.
+This specific string controls the horizontal distance between your desktop icons.
+Double-click it to open the editing window and change the value data to the Windows default of -1125.

-Next, find IconVerticalSpacing.
+Next, look right below that and find the value named IconVerticalSpacing.
 This controls the distance between the top and bottom of your icons.
-Double-click it and change this value to -1125 as well.
+Double-click it to open the prompt and change this value data to -1125 as well, then click OK to save your changes.

 How to Make the Changes Take Effect

 You will notice that your desktop icons don’t move immediately after you click “OK” in the Registry.
-To see the results, you need to refresh your user profile.
-You can do this in three ways:
+To see the results, you need to refresh your user profile and force the Windows shell to reload.
+You can accomplish this in a few different ways.

-To restart Windows Explorer, right click on the taskbar and choose Task Manager.
-Then scroll down the list until you find Windows Explorer.
-Then right click on it and choose Restart.
-You will then see your taskbar disappear and then come back.
-If you have any File Explorer windows open, you might have more than one entry in Task Manager so you might want to close File Explorer first.
+Scroll down the active processes list until you find Windows Explorer.
+Right-click on it and choose Restart.
+You will then see your taskbar disappear for a moment and then come back.
+If you have any File Explorer windows open, you might have more than one entry in Task Manager, so you might want to close File Explorer first to avoid confusion.

-After restarting your computer or Windows Explorer, you should now have your icon spacing back to normal and can rearrange your files, folders and shortcuts as needed.
+After restarting your computer or Windows Explorer, you should now have your icon spacing back to normal.
+You can safely rearrange your files, folders, and shortcuts exactly as needed.

 Windows Desktop Icon Value Reference

-If you want to customize your icons further rather than just using the defaults, here is a quick guide on how the numbers work:
+If you want to customize your icons further rather than just using the defaults, you can easily modify these registry values to your liking.
+Here is a quick guide on how the spacing numbers work.

 Here is another video that shows an app you can use to fine tune your desktop icon spacing.